3D printers for schools are the newest gadget to unleash a kids creativity. But what are the best 3D printers in 2017?

 The Polar 3D printer was built for educational purposes and belongs in every classroom no matter what the subject.
 The design is very easy to use and the cloud interface makes it simple to manage 3D printing, just as easily as 2D printing.
 The Polar 3D is a revolutionary printer that will open up new opportunities for students looking to get into design and engineering.

-If you are looking for a small yet convenient 3D printer for schools, then Robo C2 could be a good choice.
+14. Robo C2Robo C2 could be a good choice.
 The Robo C2 is a compact printer and can be accessed via Wi-Fi.
 This specific 3D printer was designed to fit anywhere in your classroom with ease.
 Another great aspect is the automatic self-levelling feature, which helps to make the most precise and accurate prints possible.

-The ZEUS All-In-One 3D printer has been described as one of the smartest printers you can set up in your school or university.
+16. ZEUS All-In-One by AIO RobiticsZEUS All-In-One 3D printer has been described as one of the smartest printers you can set up in your school or university.
 With just the touch of a single button, you can scan, edit, and print your 3D designs.
 Kids will also be able to look through 3D files on-board ZEUS from millions of modes that are listed online.
 All of the filaments used are plant based and have an amazing finish.

 Lulzbot is an innovative 3D printing technology that deserves a place in your classroom.
 Lulzbot offers an appealing curriculum and encourages educators to help motivate students and their creativity.
 Whether you are a beginner, student, or a professional engineer, Lulzbot was built and designed to assist any level of 3D printer users.
 This printer offers over 30 different materials to help add to your experience when it comes to building and creating.

-13. Zortrax M200
+18. Zortrax M200 Pro

-The Zortrax M200 can help with prototyping, testing, designing, mould-making and dimensional imagination.
+Zortrax M200 can help with prototyping, testing, designing, mould-making and dimensional imagination.
 This printer is quick and easy to learn how to use and fits well in the classroom atmosphere.
 It is a simple yet effective printer that students will grow accustomed to, plus there’s a wide choice of colour filaments that can be incorporated into 3D designs.

-Named as one of the world’s best all-in-one printers, the XYZprinting AiO lets users scan and print out 3D objects.
+19. XYZprinting da Vinci 1.0 AiO All-In-OneXYZprinting AiO lets users scan and print out 3D objects.
 There is a speedy scan algorithm which takes less than five minutes, and an asymmetrical 2-way laser scan.
 The XYZ software is very simple to use for children.

-For a genuine ‘out-of-the-box’ 3D printing experience, the Afinia H800 is the 3D printer for schools for all subjects.
+20. Afinia H800Afinia H800 is the 3D printer for schools for all subjects.
 This printer was chosen as the recipient of an award by the Society of Manufacturing Engineers (SME) and Rapid technologies and Additive Manufacturing (RTAM) committees.
 This hands-on machine is easy to use, even if you do not have much knowledge of 3D printers.

 For more on 3D printing, check out our list of 3D pens for kids.